mikkelrom/mikkelrom.com/src/posts/the-levels-of-caching.md

 tags:
   - caching
 ---
-The different levels of caching - from client to server
+The different levels of caching - from client to server.

+It's essential in web development to be able to save state, so that a user can return to the same place in the checkout-process or so that it's possible to share specific content with a friend or on social media.

 CLIENT